Cigarette Prices By State 2020

 Only two states are outliers, with cigarette prices above $10 per pack.
 Illinois charges $11.50 per pack, and New York charges $12.85 per pack.
 While both of these states have large populations, there is no correlation between state population and how much they charge for a pack of cigarettes.

-The lowest prices are generally concentrated in the eastern “boarder states”.
-These six states are Virginia, West Virginia, North Carolina, Kentucky, Tennessee, and Missouri.
+The lowest prices are generally concentrated in the eastern states.
+The six lowest-priced states are Virginia, West Virginia, North Carolina, Kentucky, Tennessee, and Missouri.
 Louisiana and Alabama are also among the lowest prices for cigarettes.

 The north Rocky Mountain States, including Idaho, Wyoming, and North Dakota also have low prices and are geographically concentrated.
 In general, northern states are more likely to have higher cigarette prices than southern states.